zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`unique_id_from`: :zeek:type:`function`              Creates an identifier that is unique with high probability.
 :zeek:id:`unlink`: :zeek:type:`function`                      Removes a file from a directory.
 :zeek:id:`uuid_to_string`: :zeek:type:`function`              Converts a bytes representation of a UUID into its string form.
-:zeek:id:`val_footprint`: :zeek:type:`function`               Computes a value's "footprint": the number of objects the value contains
+:zeek:id:`val_footprint`: :zeek:type:`function`               Computes a value's "footprint": the number of equivalent objects the
-                                                              either directly or indirectly.
+                                                              value contains either directly or indirectly.
 :zeek:id:`write_file`: :zeek:type:`function`                  Writes data to an open file.
 :zeek:id:`zeek_args`: :zeek:type:`function`                   Returns: list of command-line arguments (``argv``) used to run Zeek.
 :zeek:id:`zeek_is_terminating`: :zeek:type:`function`         Checks if Zeek is terminating.